 Guru Nanak was convinced that everybody is born equal, and consequently he was very much opposed to the Hindu caste system, which claims that you are born into one of four castes.
-(Read about this caste system elsewhere on this website, see Religion: Hinduism).
+This caste system is described in detail on the page Religion: Hinduism.

 Originally, leaders of the Sikhs were the so-called gurus – ten in succession.
 In principle, the sacred book of Sikhism, Adi Granth, is the last, eternal guru.
 All Sikh temples have a copy of these sacred scripts, from which passages are recited daily.

 In 1699, Guru Gobind Singh Ji introduced the rule of the five kakkers, which all Sikh men must follow: kesha (hair and beard are never to be cut), kangha (always bring a comb), kachha (wear shorts), kara (wear a metal ring around your wrist), and kirtipan (always be armed with a sword or a knife to defend yourself and your family).
 In this way, members of the Brotherhood are able to recognize each other at any time.